marcwitasee/mpcs-53014-final-project/README.md

 ## Overview

 This readme file contains the details of how I stood up my big data application.
-The file is divided into five sections: 1) how I got the data into HDFS; 2) how I created the batch views for my application's serving layer in Hive; 3) how I created the speed layer for my application (along with instructions for running a demo of the speed layer on the cluster);
+The document is divided into five sections: 1) how I got my datasets into HDFS; 2) how I created the batch views for my application's serving layer in Hive; 3) how I created the speed layer for my application (along with instructions for running a demo of the speed layer on the cluster);
 4) how I created the application; and 5) how I deployed the application to the cloud.

 All of the code that I wrote for this application is contained in this github repo.

-* *311_crime_app* - contains the files and a zip of those files that I used to deploy my app to the cluster
+* *311_crime_app* - contains a zip of those files that I used to deploy my app to the cluster
 * *app* - contains the code for the application (app.js, mustache files, html and css files, data files)
 * *hql* - contains files with the hql queries that I ran in Hive to create my master dataset tables and batch views
-* *notebooks* - contains single notebook I used to create a JSON of community areas and names for my application
+* *notebooks* - contains a single notebook I used to create a JSON of community areas and names for my application
 * *sh* - contains the shell scripts I used to get the datasets on HDFS
 * *speedLayer* - contains the programs that I used to create the speed layer for my app